kjhass/PublicKB/AppFog/understanding-appfog-quotas.md

 | *routes* | Total number of routes an organization may use.
 These are typically used by each deployed app. (default: 1000) |
 | *service instances* | Services added to an organization via cf-create-service (default: 100) |

-Users in the Organization Manager role for AppFog, can assign quota to Spaces.
+Users in the Organization Manager role for AppFog can assign quota to Spaces.
 This will allocate a portion of the Organizations total memory to a space.

 Space quotas must be managed with the CloudFoundry cli tool, cf.